NOAA-OWP/ngen-forcing/NextGen_Forcings_Engine_BMI/BMI_NextGen_Configs/README.md

 - Example-  custom_input_fcst_freq: []

 ### includeLQFrac
 Include LQFRAC variable (liquid fraction of precipitation).
-Enable if using HRRR, RAP, GFS, MRMS, or NDFD.
+Enable if using HRRR, RAP, GFS, MRMS, or NDFD since the forcing field is readily available for use.
 - Example- includeLQFrac: 1